If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 1. Babysitting

-This is a tried and trusted way for teens to get some money in their pockets on weekends, during holiday periods, and after school.
+This is a tried and trusted way for teens to get money in their pockets on weekends, holidays, and after school.

 Babysitters who mean business may raise their game by getting gear and branding.
 This can lead to higher pay and people taking you seriously.
 Knowing essentials like CPR and how to use a first aid kit could also give you an edge.